sthippa/bank-churn-ml-assignment/README.md

 ```

 ---

 ## Technologies Used

-* Python
+- Python
-* Pandas, NumPy
+- Pandas, NumPy
-* Scikit-learn
+- Scikit-learn
-* XGBoost
+- XGBoost
-* Streamlit
+- Streamlit
-* Matplotlib & Seaborn
+- Matplotlib & Seaborn

 ---

 ## Assignment Execution Environment

-This assignment was executed on the BITS Virtual Lab environment
+This assignment is executed on the **BITS Virtual Lab environment** as required.
-as per assignment requirements.

 ---

 ## Conclusion

-This project demonstrates a complete machine learning pipeline including data preprocessing, model training, evaluation, deployment, and interactive visualization using Streamlit.
+This project demonstrates a complete machine learning pipeline including data preprocessing, model training, evaluation, deployment, and interactive visualization using Streamlit for customer churn prediction.